Open-Set Graph Anomaly Detection via Normal Structure Regularisation: Related Work

-GAD methods are usually designed as unsupervised learning to bypass the reliance of labelled data \cite{gad_survey, semi_ad_survey}.
-Earlier shallow methods \cite{anomalous, amen, coda, ryder} leverage various heuristics to detect anomalies.
-Recent GAD methods typically leverage graph neural networks \cite{wu2020comprehensive} to exploit their strong representation learning capacity and have demonstrated superior performance.
-Amongst the unsupervised deep GAD methods, various learning schemes have been employed to provide supervision without labelled nodes \cite{domi, specae, error, aegis, cola}.
-However, these methods are not trained using real anomalies and have proven to be ineffective when the optimization objective fails to capture the actual anomaly patterns.
-To leverage anomaly-specific prior knowledge, meta-learning \cite{meta-gdn} or cross domain \cite{cmd, act} approaches have been attempted to extract anomaly information from related graphs. \citet{abuse} employs a hybrid RNN-GNN architecture for abuse detection on dynamic bipartite graphs. \citet{bwgnn} propose to use band-pass filters to improve supervised GAD.
+{\bf Graph Anomaly Detection.} GAD methods are usually designed as unsupervised learning to bypass the reliance of labelled data \citep{gad_survey, semi_ad_survey}.
+Earlier shallow methods \citep{anomalous, amen, coda, ryder, netwalk} leverage various heuristics to detect anomalies.
+Recent GAD methods predominantly utilise graph neural networks (GNNs) \citep{wu2020comprehensive} and have demonstrated superior performance due to their strong representation learning capacity.
+There are numerous unsupervised GNN-based GAD methods proposed \citep{domi, specae, meng_jiang_error, aegis, ocgnn, cola, conda, tam, he2024ada}.
+However, these methods are not trained using real anomalies and have proven to be ineffective when their heuristic optimisation objective mismatches the actual anomaly patterns.
+To leverage anomaly-specific prior knowledge, supervised learning that utilises a small number of labelled anomalies \citep{abuse, bwgnn, amnet, caregnn, auc-oriented, DCI, ghrn} and learning schemes such as meta learning and transfer learning have also been explored for GAD \citep{meta-gdn, cmd, cd_gad, act}.
 Nevertheless, these methods are prone to overfitting the small number of labelled anomaly nodes and do not implement effective regularisation to ensure the generalisation on the unseen anomalies.